Laughing at Cancer: Discovering Funny Personal Cancer Blogs

 Personal cancer blogs: five people reveal their funniest cancer moments

-Is it okay to laugh at cancer?
+Is it ever okay to laugh at cancer?
+Is it okay to joke about cancer?
 Yes.
 Are there such things as funny personal cancer blogs?
 We think so!

-For autumn 2020 we’ve put together a list of five bloggers we are reading now who talk about their experiences with cancer in unusual, sometimes educational, mostly amusing, sometimes sad, entirely personal ways.
+Here is a list of five cancer bloggers we are reading now who talk about their experiences with cancer in unusual, sometimes educational, mostly amusing, sometimes sad, and entirely personal ways.
 If you’re looking for that feeling of “I just can’t stop scrolling,” you’ve come to the right place.

-Ann Marie Giannino (Otis) is our first choice for real-life tales in the online realm.
-Her beautiful, graceful funny personal cancer blog is full of stories about life, love and family and the effects of cancer on the whole lot.
+Stupid Dumb Breast Cancer: Ann Marie Giannino (Otis) is our first choice for real-life tales in the online realm.
+Her beautiful, graceful funny personal cancer blog is full of stories about life, love, and family and the effects of cancer on the whole lot.
 She puts a lot of focus on her family and isn’t afraid to share some of their most intimate moments with us.
 You can tell that she has a truly special relationship with her children, and many people find her to be an inspiration.

 “Since its inception in 2012, Stupid Dumb Breast Cancer has raised and contributed over $750,000 to a variety of breast cancer organizations, including Stand Up to Cancer, Duke Hospital, Wilmot Cancer Center, the Upstate Cancer Center, CancerConnects, Personal P.Ink, and the Maureen’s Hope Foundation.”

-Along with her older blog, Caroline’s Breast Cancer Blog, Life with chronic Illnesses is another funny personal cancer blog.
+Life with Chronic Illnesses: Along with her older blog, Caroline’s Breast Cancer Blog, Life with Chronic Illnesses is another funny personal cancer blog.
 It is a great place to read some extremely relatable, hilarious stories about life with cancer (and other illnesses).
 What makes this writer great is that she hides nothing of her own character, mistakes, and flaws.
 This makes her so easy to connect with from the very first sentence.

-“Ex-scientist, stalled writer, current mammy.
-Went on #maternityleave, ended up with #breastcancer.
+Lauren Tedaldi: “Ex-scientist, stalled writer, current mammy.
+Went on #maternityleave, and ended up with #breastcancer.
 Not mutually exclusive, it turns out.
 Views my own. ”

 When we first set eyes on Lauren’s personal cancer blog, we were absolutely mesmerized.
 The very first thing we saw was a gruesome tale of an exploding breast in the middle of an airplane hours away from landing… with a small child on her lap.
 There’s no way you don’t want to know how this turns out.

-“After Entertaining, we had moved to Inconvenient, as we blocked one (of two) bathroom on a full plane, and then we swiftly upgraded to ‘Christ-at-least-were-not-them’ status. ”
+“After Entertaining, we had moved to Inconvenient, as we blocked one (of two) bathrooms on a full plane, and then we swiftly upgraded to ‘Christ-at-least-were-not-them’ status. ”